komposter/CommunityPowerEA.com/_docs/entry-strategy.md

 In Open on Collective signal mode, all selected “Collective” signals must show the same direction to open the deal.
 Individual signals are ignored for this set of signals (but continue to work individually).

-Open on Collective signal (neutral signals accepted) mode works like previous, but selected filters/signals should just not show the opposite direction to allow the opening.<br/>
+Open on Collective signal (neutral signals accepted) mode works like previous, but selected filters/signals should just not show the opposite direction to allow the opening.

-For example, if Stochastic Inside zone signal selected with Levels 70/30, Collective signal will allow BUY if Stochastic <= 30, but Collective neutral signal — if Stochastic < 70 (will disable BUYs if Stoch >= 70).
+> For example, if Stochastic Inside zone signal selected with Levels 70/30, Collective signal will allow BUY if Stochastic <= 30, but Collective neutral signal — if Stochastic < 70 (will disable BUYs if Stoch >= 70).

 ### **Open martin on** parameter for each filter